Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

-I've seen this mismatch repeatedly in five years of coaching hundreds of founding teams.
-A team looking for strategic advice gets paired with someone trained in somatic therapy.
-Or founders needing deep relational repair end up with a former operator focused solely on metrics and execution.
+I've watched teams looking for strategic help get paired with someone trained in trauma therapy.
+I've seen founders needing deep relational repair end up with a former consultant focused purely on frameworks and metrics.

 The question isn't just "Should we get a cofounder coach?"
-It's "Which kind of coach matches what we actually need?"
+It's "Which kind matches what we actually need?"

-Here are seven key dimensions that will help you evaluate fit and make a more informed decision.
+After five years of this work, I've identified seven key dimensions that determine fit.
+Use these to evaluate coaches and make a more informed decision.

 What kind of change are you looking for?